harvard-library/aspace-hvd-pui/README.md

   - over-ride the *public/app/views/shared/_navigation.html.erb* to remove the repository stickiness of the magnifying glass (submitted, and rejected,  as a Pull Request to the main body of code)
   -  used a later version of public/app/views/shared/_results.html.erb to solve a formatting issue.
 Subsequently have modified it to:
      -  isolated the context piece ("Found in") from the _results.html.erb to a separate partial view (*_context.html.erb*) so it could be more easily moved around
- - Added the level information (e.g.: "Series") in the "Found in" breadcrumbs
+ - added the level information (e.g.: "Series") in the "Found in" breadcrumbs
  - added a count of digital objects within a resource for display on the "show" page
+ - over-ride default Bootstrap printing of URLs when a page is printed from the browser
+ - Make the pagination look "more like Amazon" rather than "like Google" by having page one always be available (over-ride *public/app/views/shared/_pagination.html.erb*)

 ## Changes that I want to add as pull requests to the ArchivesSpace repo:

   - used process_mixed_content against titles in *public/views/digital_objects/_linked_instances.html.erb*